martinachlablanida/martinachlablanida/README.md

 ## Hi, I'm Martina Chloe Ablanida! 👋

-## About Me
-🎓 Information Technology Student at Polytechnic University of the Philippines 💻 Learning Java, Python, Web Development, and Cybersecurity 📍 Based in Philippines
+- 🎓 Information Technology Student at Polytechnic University of the Philippines
+- 💻 Learning Java, Python, Web Development, and Cybersecurity
+- 📍 Based in Philippines

 - 🔭 I’m currently working on ...